alpezed/html-sass/README.md

-# HTML-CSS/SCSS using Gulp js Workflow
+# HTML-CSS/SCSS using Gulp js Tool

-This project is frontend development using Gulp.js Workflow
+This project is frontend development using Gulp.js tool